 - It treats theological study as: An ongoing conversation involving various Christian voices

 I’m also an evangelical Christian, so I reckon it’s worth comparing McGrath’s approach with another popular book that evangelicals use to teach theology: Wayne Grudem’s Systematic Theology: An Introduction to Biblical Doctrine.

-• This book is: A summary of beliefs • Its perspective is: By an evangelical, for evangelicals • It treats theological study as: Collecting what the Bible teaches on particular topics
+- It treats theological study as: Collecting what the Bible teaches on particular topics

 These two books come at things from different angles, so they emphasise different things and promote different uses, both for teachers and students.